MohamadAskari/MohamadAskari/README.md

 I'm Mohamad Askari, a Full-stack developer at Mindro-AI and a Computer Science and AI student currently pursuing my Bachelor's in Applied Computer Science and Artificial Intelligence at Sapienza University of Rome.

 ### 🔭 I'm currently working on
-- Full-stack development at Mindro-ai, creating a customized Large Language Model platform using Next.js and NestJs
+- Full-stack development at Mindro-ai, creating a customized Large Language Model platform
-- A React & NodeJs Prompt Manager application

 ### 🌱 I'm currently learning
-- Advanced full-stack development techniques
+- Advanced full-stack concepts and development techniques
-- Natural Language Processing
+- Natural Language Processing and Large Language Models
 - Machine Learning and Deep Learning strategies

 ### 💻 Tech Stack